Knol: Competition

-Knol was described both as a rival to encyclopedia sites such as Wikipedia, Citizendium, and Scholarpedia and as a complement to Wikipedia, offering a different format that addressed many of Wikipedia's shortcomings.
+Knol was described both as a rival and as a complement to Wikipedia, offering a different format that addressed many of Wikipedia's shortcomings.
 BBC News reported that "Many experts saw the initiative as an attack on the widely used Wikipedia communal encyclopaedia."
 The non-profit Wikimedia Foundation, which owned the name Wikipedia and the servers hosting the Wikipedia projects, welcomed the Google Knol initiative, saying that "The more good free content, the better for the world."
 While Wikipedia articles were written collectively under a "neutral point of view" policy, Knol aimed to highlight personal expertise by emphasizing authorship.

 After Knol's beta launch, Google product manager Cedric Dupont responded to the idea that Google intended Knol to be a "Wikipedia killer" by saying, "Google is very happy with Wikipedia being so successful.
 Anyone who tries to kill them would hurt us."
 The New York Times noted similarities in design between Knol and Wikipedia, such as use of the same font.
 Dupont responded that the use was simply a coincidence as it is a commonly used font.

 Because of Knol's format, some said Knol would be more like About.com than Wikipedia.
 According to Wolfgang Hansson, a writer at DailyTech, Knol may have been planned for About.com originally when it was up for acquisition.
 Hansson reported that several sources close to the sale said Google was planning to acquire About.com, but the executives at About.com learned Google was planning to move from About.com's model to a wiki-style model.
 That would have meant layoffs for all 500 or so "Guides" at About.com.